adyork/lc-data-intro-forked/_episodes/01-regex-intro.md

 ---
-title: "Regular Expressions"
+title: "Intro to Regular Expressions"
-teaching: 20
+teaching: 30
 exercises: 15
 questions:
 - How can you imagine using regular expressions in your work?